get10101/itchysats/README.md

 ### Safety

-ItchySays is currently Beta software.
+ItchySats is currently Beta software.
 We are doing our best to make ItchySats stable, but there could be unexpected bugs that result in positions being closed at an unfavorable point in time.
 Please be mindful of how much money you transfer to the internal wallet and how much you are willing to risk when opening a new CFD.